Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Florida Panhandle Arrests

-A popular spring break destination and college town, the Florida Panhandle is often associated with many types of arrests.
-These arrests can include a variety of misdemeanors and felonies, ranging from possession of marijuana and driving under the influence.
-Florida Panhandle Arrests Can Include:
+As a popular spring break destination and college town, the Florida Panhandle is often associated with multiple types of arrests.
+Arrests that occur throughout the Panhandle can include a variety of misdemeanors and felonies, ranging from possession of marijuana to driving under the influence.

 An arrest in the Florida Panhandle can have a lasting negative impression on your future.
-Felonies and misdemeanors can stay on your criminal record permanently or for several years to come and can affect future jobs or employment.
+A conviction can stay on your criminal record permanently, affecting future jobs or opportunities.
 Additionally, college students can be penalized at school for law violations that occur off campus.
+While the Panhandle remains a picturesque slice of Florida, attracting both locals and visitors, it’s important to be aware of the consequences of violating Florida law.
+More importantly, it is dire to know where you can turn for legal help with a dependable defense attorney.

 Florida Panhandle Criminal Defense Attorney